Maji Mazuri

 Maji Mazuri is a small town in Kenya's Baringo County along the Makutano-Ravine-Kampi Ya Moto (C55) highway.
 This is the most southerly tip of the greater Baringo area.
 It neighbors Kericho's Londiani and Nakuru's Kamara areas.
 The settlement was formed by migrants who used to work in the Koibatek Forest, but were either retrenched or retired at one time.
 As such, Maji Mazuri is home to people from different ethnic groups of Kenya.
 The Agikuyu and Tugen people are the majority population in the larger Maji Mazuri location of Eldama Ravine division.

 Origin of Maji Mazuri Name

 The name Maji Mazuri was created by foreign railway workers who came to construct the Nakuru Eldoret railway line.
 It is said that when they arrived in Maji Mazuri, they were amazed by the clean waters of the natural water dam in Mau catchment.
 The water was clear, clean, and so cold that they had to leave to boil in the morning before coming back to use it to shower later in the evening.

+Maji Mazuri is Swahili for ‘Good Water’.

 It is worth noting that Maji Mazuri area is among the very few green parts of the greater Baringo County and is therefore seen as a potential bread-basket for the much drier areas in the lowlands.

 Maji Mazuri neighbors Timboroa Town (Which marks the Uasin Gishu, Baringo Border) and Eldama Ravine town (the sub-county headquarters).
 Igure farm and Makutano township are all found under the Maji Mazuri boundaries.